 The Board's ongoing strategic planning and review under the leadership of the Executive Chairman, supports a diversified and differentiated portfolio that is not reliant on a single market or product, supporting patients' access to medicine across geographies and therapeutic areas and resulting in stable and durable cash flows despite evolving, challenging, and often unpredictable, market conditions.
 In 2021, the Board undertook a comprehensive strategic review of the Company, which culminated in the February 2022 announcement of several strategic priorities, including the Biocon Biologics Transaction and the items outlined below.
-The Company also delivered on several other key priorities as outlined in "Compensation Discussion and Analysis - Selected Highlights".
+The Company also delivered on several other key priorities as outlined in "Compensation Discussion and Analysis - Creating a New Kind of Healthcare Company" on page 41.